-Take part in the ancient tradition of transhumance by joining this 5-day trail through the French and Italian alps, moving horses to and from their summer grazing.
-Riding through one of Frances' last wildernesses; the Alpes-Maritimes region, riders explore the mountains on horseback, traveling into deep valleys that remain covered by ancient terraces of vine and olive plantations, before giving way to pine forests on the higher slopes.
+Take part in the ancient tradition of transhumance by joining this 5-day equestrian trail through the French and Italian alps, moving horses to and from their summer grazing.
+Ride on horseback through one of Frances' last wildernesses; the Alpes-Maritimes region, exploring the mountains on horseback, traveling into deep valleys that remain covered by ancient terraces of vine and olive plantations, before giving way to pine forests on the higher slopes.
 Peaks rise majestically up to more than 3000m - although the region is only an hour away from the French Riviera, the Alpes-Maritimes offers exceptional biodiversity.

 There are no reviews for this holiday at the moment

-The ride sets off along steep mountain paths in the Mercantour National Park.
-Pass the barracks of the WWII Army of the Alps that was situated on this strategic passage of the Alps.
+(6.5h riding) The ride sets off along steep mountain paths in the Mercantour National Park toward Lauthion.
+Pass the barracks of the WWII Army of the Alps that was situated in this strategic part of the Alps.
 The mountains fall steeply and the ravines are deep.
 After a picnic, the trail continues to more even terrain.
-Arrive in the red lands of the Gordolasque valley and overnight at the Hotel du Grand Capelet (or similar)
+Arrive in the Gordolasque valley, carpeted with rhododendrons, and overnight at the Hotel du Grand Capelet (or similar)

-The last day on the trail.
-Le Boréon is not very far. and riders have 2 steep ascents followed by descents on foot leading the horses.
-Pass the lakes of Pral and stop for a final picnic lunch in the mountains.
+(7.5h riding) The last day on the trail, Le Boréon is not very far and riders have 2 steep ascents followed by descents on foot leading the horses.
+Pass the lakes of Prals and stop for a final picnic lunch in the mountains.
 Arrive at the plateau of Maïris, a perfect example of these enchanting mountain pastures.
 The transhumance is coming to an end and the horses have three summer months in the mountains before returning to spend the winter by the sea.
-Drive to the equestrian center arriving at around 6 p.m. then transfer to Nice or Sainte-Agnès.
+Drive to the equestrian center arriving at around 6 p.m. overnight.

 Please note that the itinerary is given only as an example, the final itinerary varies for each departure according to routes and paths best suited for the group and will be communicated to you at the time of departure.